Expert Skills Program

 Each of four areas of the brain cortex involved in thinking like a physician is associated with a separate skill.

 Most students enter medical school with the "memory" skill well developed but unaware that they will fall short unless they develop the remaining skills.
-The medical curriculum does not teach these skills - they assume the students already have them developed also.
+The medical curriculum does not teach these skills - they assume the students already have them developed.
 The result is that most students are unprepared for the integrative learning required in medical school and this leads to significant stress.
 "Expert skills" was chosen for the program title to describe the goal of developing all four of the learning skill areas of the brain to better cope with the thinking needed in both courses and clinic.

 - The development of expert thinking skills has also been applied to other clinical skills such as diagnostic reasoning, patient examination, and communication.